Apple Data Privacy and iOS Analytics Sharing

-If you use an Apple iPhone or other Apple device, and have selected the option on your settings to disable the sharing of Device Analytics, please fill out the form below or email wiretap-apple@pollockcohen.com, and our firm promptly will contact you.
+If you use an Apple iPhone, iPad, Mac or other Apple device and have selected the option on your settings to disable the sharing of Device Analytics, please fill out the adjacent form.
+Or email wiretap-apple@pollockcohen.com, and our firm promptly will contact you.
 If you have any questions, please call (646) 290-7101.

 FAQs